A/2, Jahurul Islam Avenue

 Dhaka-1212, Bangladesh

 Nadia completed her LLM with a thesis on International Trade Law from the top law school in the country, the Department of Law, University of Dhaka.
-She also did her LLB from the same being awarded University Graduate Scholarship for her undergraduate result.
+She also did her LLB from the same and was awarded University Graduate Scholarship for her undergraduate result.
 She is now closely working with Empowerment through Law of the Common People (ELCOP), a voluntary, non-governmental and non-profit, human rights education, research and training organization.
-She worked in research projects and training programs under ELCOP as a researcher and trainer.
+She worked on research projects and training programs under ELCOP as a researcher and trainer.
 Rahaman worked in the remote schools of Bangladesh and marginalized communities to promote legal awareness of human rights and train potential community leaders as a part of the organization.

-Back in 2015, Nadia interned with a pioneer non-government organization in the country named Bangladesh Legal Aid and Services Trust (BLAST).
-There she worked to promote awareness of responsibility in providing legal aid and advice to disadvantaged persons and to organize seminars and symposiums for law students, teachers, advocates and judges in promoting participation in workshops and training.
-After that, she joined as a fellow in the Women in Justice Project under the Justice for All program (JFA) of the USAID and NCSC.
+In 2015, Nadia interned with a pioneer non-government organization in the country named Bangladesh Legal Aid and Services Trust (BLAST).
+There she worked to promote awareness of responsibility in providing legal aid and advice to disadvantaged persons and to organize seminars and symposiums for law students, teachers, advocates and judges in fostering participation in workshops and training.
+After that, she joined as a fellow in the Women in Justice Project under the Justice for All program (JFA) of USAID and NCSC.
 As a part of the program, she assisted in advancing gender equity, empowering legal professionals and law students and encouraging young women to embrace legal careers by coordinating with the stakeholders and organizing dialogue sessions, discussion meetings, problem-solving forums etc.

 She interned at International Crimes Tribunal, Bangladesh (ICT-BD) after completing graduation in 2017.
 She worked under the prosecution team to assist in necessary research and documentation of the ongoing cases related to war crime perpetrators of the Bangladesh Liberation War 1971.
 She has over ten years experience of volunteering for social causes.
 During her law school days, she worked as a volunteer and campus ambassador at different non-profit organizations such as Banglar Pathshala, Teach for Bangladesh and the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS).